 M/A-COM demo bus hits Windy City

-M/A-COM brought its demonstration bus to Chicago this week to showcase its technologies to various local government agencies, including the Chicago Transit Authority, the city’s water department and the Chicago Public Schools.
+M/A-COM brought its demonstration bus to Chicago last month to showcase its technologies to various local government agencies, including the Chicago Transit Authority, the city’s water department and the Chicago Public Schools.

 “There’s no secret that transit agencies are a target these days,” Rosati said during the demonstration.
 “Also, transit people often are the very first responders to an incident.
 They’re right there when it happens.”

-The bus is unique among land mobile radio system developers, a circumstance that has helped M/A-COM competitively a according to William Clancy, M/A-COM’s area sales director.
+The bus is unique among land mobile radio system developers, a circumstance that has helped M/A-COM competitively, according to William Clancy, M/A-COM’s area sales director.

 The genesis for the bus occurred in 1987, when M/A-COM introduced EDACS.
 “We traveled around the country with a system that was housed in the back of a Ryder truck,” Clancy said.
 “That eventually evolved into the bus.”